 As a charitable non-profit society, funds raised at Sakura Night help to sustain our intra-community arts and culture festival, helping to fund our free, accessible events focused on “connecting our communities”.
 The Festival values diversity, inclusiveness, and accessibility, which is why we embrace the mantra, “there is no stranger under the cherry tree”.
 We curate free, family-friendly, cultural performances and interactive activities, to promote intercultural understanding and awareness, helping to break down cultural and societal barriers.
 Check out our Community Events page for more details.

-CLICK HERE to go to ticket engine page.
+CLICK HERE to go to the ticket engine page.

 Early Bird — $125 (Available now, while they last!)